isomerpages/mlaw-corp/news/speeches/_posts/2019-04-05-Speech-by-Mr-Edwin-Tong-Senior-Minister-of-State-for-Law-&-Health-at-the-MOU-Signing-Ceremony-for-Arts-in-Continuing-Legal-Education-ARTICLE-and-the-4th-Annual-NUS-Pro-Bono-Awards.md

 ---
-layout: post
-title: Speech by Mr Edwin Tong, Senior Minister of State for Law & Health, at the MOU Signing Ceremony for Arts in Continuing Legal Education (“ARTICLE”) and the 4th Annual NUS Pro Bono Awards
+title: 'Speech by Mr Edwin Tong, Senior Minister of State for Law & Health, at the MOU Signing Ceremony for Arts in Continuing Legal Education (“ARTICLE”) and the 4th Annual NUS Pro Bono Awards'
 permalink: /news/speeches/speech-by-sms-edwin-tong-mou-signing-ceremony-for-article-and-fourth-nus-pro-bono-awards
 breadcrumb: Speeches
-collection_name: news

 ---

 5 Apr 2019 Posted in [Speeches](/news/speeches)